-Magic Lumi Concealer earns its name for the subtle hint of shimmer that it imparts within the medium coverage concealer.
+Magic Lumi Highlighter earns its name for the subtle hint of shimmer that it imparts within the medium coverage concealer.
 The “lumi” effect is really understated, but it does give just a hint of luminescent glow, which, combined with the satin finish, is particularly attractive around the eye area.

 The liquid formula is dispensed through the click-style pen, which makes application a breeze.
 This won’t be an ideal concealer for those who need a matte finish or who need to disguise acne blemishes, but it’s worth a try for others.